tkn777/retentions/README.md

 For non-Debian systems or manual setups:

-Download the latest `.tar.gz` package from the [Releases](https://github.com/tkn777/retentions/releases) page and install it manually, e.g.:
+Download the latest `.tar.gz` package from the [Releases](https://github.com/tkn777/retentions/releases) page and install it manually, e.g. for linux:

 ```bash
 tar xzf retentions-0.1.0.tar.gz